TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PageTitleApi/Index.rst

 The fallback provider with the lowest priority is the :php:`RecordPageTitleProvider`.
 When no other title is set by a provider, this provider will return the title of the page.

-Besides the providers shipped by the Core, you can add own providers.
+Besides the providers shipped by the `Core`:pn:, you can add own providers.
 An integrator can define the priority of the providers for his project.